 When you are young, you may be comfortable with taking risks with your retirement savings.
 However, as you age (and get closer to retirement), your retirement investments should become more conservative.

 If an IRA is your only current retirement savings account, you may be better off going with an investment firm, since they can offer you an overall better rate of return.
 You want your retirement savings to grow, so you can retire comfortably.
 Just remember to switch to a more conservative investment strategy as you grow older.
 If you want a self-directed IRA, you will need to look for one at an investment firm.

 Other Retirement Savings Options

 If you are self-employed there are retirement accounts available to you.
-You can open a SEP or KEOGH account for self-employed people.
-These accounts offer the same benefits as a 401(k) plan.
-When you are self-employed you are solely responsible to prepare for your retirement.
+You can open a SEP, a KEOGH, or an IRA.
+Remember, when you are self-employed you are solely responsible to prepare for your retirement.

 Although you are required to pay Social Security, you should not plan on receiving Social Security as part of your retirement financial plan.
 Social Security system may not be in place when you retire, and you may not qualify for as high of a benefit as you think.